All posts by natecalef@gmail.com

 Biography

 Harold Lichten is a founding partner of the firm and has been practicing labor and employment law for over 40 years.
 His practice now focuses on employment related class actions and individual litigation involving the misclassification of employees as independent contractors; failure to pay wages and overtime; discrimination; and wrongful termination.
 Since the beginning of his career as a legal services lawyer fighting for the rights of low-income workers, Mr. Lichten has been deeply committed to the field of civil rights and equal employment opportunity.
 He has been lead or co-counsel in landmark employment discrimination, wage and hour, and independent contractor misclassification cases throughout the United States.
 He has successfully argued appeals before the Supreme Court’s of Maine, Massachusetts, Hawaii, and New Jersey, and in the United States Court of Appeals for the First, Third, Seventh, Sixth, Eleventh and Ninth Circuits.
 In 2003 and 2015 he was named a Massachusetts Lawyer of the Year for his work in challenging the discriminatory hiring practices of police and fire departments within the state.
 Bradley v City of Lynn et al 443 F. Supp.
 2d 145 (D. Mass); Smith v City of Boston 144 F. Supp.
 3d 177 (D. Mass.
 2015).
+Mr. Lichten was co-counsel in the case of Bissonette v.
+LePage Bakeries which was decided by the United States Supreme Court in 2024, and which involved the rights of truck drivers to avoid forced arbitration.

 In 2017, his case Gannon vs City of Boston 476 Mass.
 786 (2017), established that employers could not discriminate against disabled workers, unless they could prove the worker posed a significant risk of harm to themselves or others.
 In 2015, in the landmark case of Hargrove vs Sleepy`s , he successfully argued for the adoption of the strict ABC test in New Jersey for determining independent contractor misclassification, and later succeeded in having the US Court of Appeals for the Third Circuit, reverse the denial of class certification in that same case.
 947 F3d 467 (2020).